 WHERE TO EAT

 There are so many good restaurants in Amsterdam, and we didn’t go anywhere super expensive.
 We tried to get into Balthazar’s Kitchen which we’d heard about but it was fully booked, so book ahead!
-But we loved these places:
+But we loved Mook for pancakes, Cafe Amsterdam – set in an old Pumping Station in the Jordaan area and Pluk for brunch with a side of shopping.

-One of the best indoor street markets we’ve been to.
+Foodhallen for on-the-go streetfood was great.
 We went on a Thursday night, it was lovely and warm as it was all inside, it was packed but still places to sit and eat, and the food was fantastic – burgers, sushi, tapas, seafood – independent food stalls serving pretty much everything and anything.
-Dinner for 2 cost €20 with drinks and we were tempted to go back the second night!
+Dinner for 2 cost €20 with drinks.

 One last tip: if you can get to a Hema store whilst you’re there, you won’t be disappointed!
 Or you can always shop online when you get home…